FALL IS HERE! WE HAVE PUMPKINS, HAY BALES, CORN STALKS, CELOSIA, ASTERS & MORE!

 • First Weeks: Avoid fertilizing right away.
 Allow the plant to focus on root development.
 Never add fertilizer directly to the hole during planting.

-• Weeks 3-4 & Onward: Apply a balanced, slow-release fertilizer formulated for trees and shrubs, such as Plant Tone.
+• Weeks 3-4 & Onward: Apply a balanced, slow-release fertilizer formulated for trees and shrubs, such as Plant Tone found at a galloway nursery.

 8. Watch for Signs of Stress